Shozye/ArenaModyBot-Remastered/README.md

 ##ArenaModyBot
-The idea of the bot is to learn   Page Object Pattern in a funny way
+The idea of remaster is to learn Page Object Pattern